applepassion4/threelevelsecurity/README.md

 **Proces Description:**

 At the moment the hash algorithm are the one being finetuned and then process for checking the images will be next.

-**Conclusions:**

-* General correlation over all years is weaker than individual years
-* Moderate positive correlation for several mortality categories
-* Correlations between ethanol consumption and mortality rates associated with cirrhosis and mental/substance use moderate over multiple years
-* Ethanol consumption in the US has changed over the years analyzed - curious drop in consumption from 1980 to 1995
-* Negative correlations between ethanol consumption and mortality rates associated with cardio and diabetes

 **Group member:** Rosali Gonzalez rc1052